Skip to main content

 Multi-turn context holds because each message reuses the same session_id - and the history lives in the harness, not the widget.

-What you just exercised
+What this exercised

 • The uniform session API and SSE streaming that a real frontend builds against.